-For example, state workers' compensation acts often pay only 60% of an employee's average weekly wage for total temporary disability (TTD) benefits, whereas TTD benefits under the LHWCA are 2/3 of the employee's average weekly wage.
+For example, some state workers' compensation acts pay only 60% of an employee's average weekly wage for total temporary disability (TTD) benefits, while TTD benefits under the LHWCA are two-thirds of the employee's average weekly wage.

-The answer is that LHWCA benefits are available only to maritime employees who meet the so-called "status" and "situs" tests.
+LHWCA benefits are available only to maritime employees who meet the so-called "status" and "situs" tests.

-Even the drivers of the trucks that take shipping containers away from the ships, and the mechanics who repair those trucks, meet the status test because they also contribute to the maritime nature of their employer's business.
+Even the drivers of trucks that take shipping containers away from ships—and the mechanics who repair those trucks—meet the status test because they also contribute to the maritime nature of their employer's business.

 "On, near, or adjacent to navigable water" means on the water (i.e., on a ship or vessel, as long as the employee is not a crew member of the vessel) or very close to it.
 So, people who work at least part of the time on piers, wharves, dry docks, terminals, or other areas customarily used by an employer in loading, unloading, repairing, dismantling, or building a vessel will generally meet the situs test.